 - Use a wall calendar to mark out important days, or start a moving-home scrap book with pockets to store all notes, letters and receipts, plus other important information in one place.

-- If you have children, contact their new school, getting all the information you need for a seamless transition.
+- If you have children that are changing school, contact their new school, getting all the information you need for a seamless transition.

 - Make an inventory of all the things you will be taking with you and a separate list of items you intend to sell or donate to charity.
 Use your upcoming move as an opportunity to have a good clear out.

 - Collect cardboard boxes that are suitable for storing your stuff.